TANAYTAPANSHU/hackerrank-Js-Challenge/README.md

 # Day-5 Template Literals

+## Task

 The code in the editor has a tagged template literal that passes the area and perimeter of a rectangle to a tag function named sides.
 Recall that the first argument of a tag function is an array of string literals from the template, and the subsequent values are the template's respective expression values.

+# Day-5 Arrow Functions

+## Task

+Complete the function in the editor.
+It has one parameter: an array,nums .
+It must iterate through the array performing one of the following actions on each element:

+If the element is even, multiply the element by 2 .
+If the element is odd, multiply the element by 3 .
+The function must then return the modified array.